 The Object of Faith

 I don’t reach the same conclusion as Mr Hendrie about John Wesley after reading Wesley’s self-condemning letter.
 I say this because a person’s salvation depends not on themselves and how they feel, but on God.
 I believe Wesley was saved because of the sovereignty of God; I believe Wesley is in heaven now because of the gospel and the promises of God.
 It is Jesus’ death on the cross that saves sinners and that alone; man has no part in it except that he is the recipient of it.
 Man cannot even co-operate with God in the work of his own salvation, except to come to Christ as he is commanded to do; salvation is a gift bestowed on sinners.
 When John Wesley heard the gospel he responded to it in and by faith; consequently he was saved.
 My disagreement with Mr Hendrie is with his harsh and incorrect assessment of John Wesley’s faith.
-Even though, in this letter, Wesley doubted, even denied, his own salvation and reconciliation to God, fortunately for him, God is faithful and he keeps his promise: “Verily, verily, I say unto you, He that heareth my word, and believeth on him that sent me, hath everlasting life, and shall not come unto condemnation: but is passed from death unto life” (Jn 5:24).
+Even though, in this letter, Wesley doubted, even denied, his own salvation and reconciliation to God, fortunately for him, God is faithful and he keeps his promise: “Very truly, I tell you, anyone who hears my word and believes him who sent me has eternal life, and does not come into judgment, but has passed from death to life” (Jn 5:24 NRSV).

 Wesley’s Conversion to Christ